JustCarmen/justblack/README.md

 The JustBlack Theme comes with his own theme options module.

-The theme package includes a theme option module: https://github.com/JustCarmen/justblack_theme_options/releases<br>
+Download the theme option module here: https://github.com/JustCarmen/justblack_theme_options/releases<br>
 Pick the version number that correspondents with the version number of the JustBlack Theme.
 Read the readme files in the folder for installation instructions and usage.

 A few options to mention: